mathigon/textbooks/content/functions/content.md

 > id: piecewise-endpoints

-Notice that each segment has two endpoints, but there are *two kinds* of endpoints: [__closed__](target:closed-endpoint) and [__open__](target:open-endpoint).
+Notice that each segment has two endpoints, but there are *two kinds* of endpoints: [__closed ●__](target:closed-endpoint) and [__open ◦__](target:open-endpoint).
 A closed endpoint means the segment includes that point.
 An open endpoint means the segment includes _everything up to_ that point, but not the point itself.
 This represents the difference between < and ≤, and it's critical for ensuring that every input has only one output.

 With this in mind, fill out the piecewise function for this graph: